Magma (algebra): Free magma

 A free magma MX on a set X is the "most general possible" magma generated by X (i.e., there are no relations or axioms imposed on the generators; see free object).
-The binary operation on MX is formed by wrapping each of the two operands in parenthesis and juxtaposing them in the same order.
+The binary operation on MX is formed by wrapping each of the two operands in parentheses and juxtaposing them in the same order.
 For example:

 MX can be described as the set of non-associative words on X with parentheses retained.

-It can also be viewed, in terms familiar in computer science, as the magma of binary trees with leaves labelled by elements of X. The operation is that of joining trees at the root.
-It therefore has a foundational role in syntax.
+It can also be viewed, in terms familiar in computer science, as the magma of full binary trees with leaves labelled by elements of X. The operation is that of joining trees at the root.